kris-anderson/awsprofile/docs/manpage.md

 config.whatever
 ```

-Note that there's now a *config* file in that folder, and it is symlinked to your *config.personal* file.
+Note that there's now a _config_ file in that folder, and it is symlinked to your _config.personal_ file.

-Run *awsprofile --set work* and your directory now looks like this:
+Run _awsprofile set work_ and your directory now looks like this:

 ```bash
 config -> /Users/myname/.aws/config.work